vbeckley/prop13/index.md

 <img src="https://victoriabeckley.github.io/prop13/Screen Shot 2022-05-10 at 10.58.22 AM.png" alt="assessed v market estimate home value by blockgroup">
 <img src="https://victoriabeckley.github.io/prop13/Screen Shot 2022-05-10 at 10.58.25 AM.png" alt="market estimate home value v tax subsidy by blockgroup">

-&emsp;The market value and the subsidy have a positive correlation with an increase of .3 million in market value for every 1 million increase in assessed value (with an adjusted R-sqaured of .7).
-This aligns with the relationship between market value and assessed value, which sees an increase of .6 million in market value for every 1 million increase in assessed value (adj R-sqaured .9).
+&emsp;The market value and the subsidy have a positive correlation with an increase of .3 million in market value for every 1 million increase in assessed value (with an adjusted R-squared of .7).
+This aligns with the relationship between market value and assessed value, which sees an increase of .6 million in market value for every 1 million increase in assessed value (adj R-squared .9).
 <br>

 <img src="https://victoriabeckley.github.io/prop13/Screen Shot 2022-05-10 at 10.58.36 AM.png" alt="assessed v market estimate home value by blockgroup">